SAMOS-76/RISC-V-Team7/Statements/Louis_Canning.md

   - Incorrectly predicted branches (rare with prediction)
 - **Approximate 5x instruction throughput increase**

-*Note: While Verilator cannot represent timing improvements, this design would achieve significant performance gains in synthesized hardware.*
+*Note: Verilator does not represent timing improvements, but this design would achieve significant performance gains in synthesized hardware compared to single cycle.*

 ---